I've been reflecting on my experience of addiction and where I stand on the question of whether it may be a type of neurodivergence.

 My research suggests that addiction is not typically classified as neurodivergence, but there is overlap in how both are understood in relation to brain function and behaviour.

 Neurodivergence refers to natural variations in brain function, such as ADHD, autism, and dyslexia.
-These are lifelong traits that shape cognition, behaviour, and sensory processing from birth.
+These are said to be lifelong traits that shape cognition, behaviour, and sensory processing from birth.

 Addiction, on the other hand, is generally considered a neurobiological disorder rather than a form of neurodivergence.
 It involves changes in the brain’s reward system, particularly in dopamine pathways, due to repeated substance use or compulsive behaviours.
 This can lead to dependence and compulsivity despite negative consequences.

-• Some researchers argue that addiction "hijacks" neurobiological pathways, leading to persistent brain changes - similar to how some neurodivergent traits are hardwired from birth.
+Some researchers argue that addiction "hijacks" neurobiological pathways, leading to persistent brain changes - similar to how some neurodivergent traits are said to be hardwired from birth.

 Addiction exists on a spectrum of severity, as reflected in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Rather than a binary classification of "addicted" or "not addicted," the DSM-5 assesses Substance Use Disorders (SUDs) along a continuum of mild, moderate, or severe.
 Behavioural addictions, such as gambling disorder, are also assessed on a spectrum.

-• In my experience, both personally and anecdotally with clients, some people on the severe end of the spectrum describe addiction as innate.
+In my experience, both personally and anecdotally with clients, some people on the severe end of this spectrum describe addiction as innate.
 They say things like:

 This contrasts with others who seem to have acquired addiction later in life, often triggered by a specific event.
 For example, someone may recall:

-Despite years of mindfulness practice, therapy, and 12-step recovery, these traits have remained consistent.
-While more healing is always possible, I recognise that possibly some aspects of my brain wiring are simply part of who I am.
+Years of mindfulness practice, yoga, therapy, and 12-step recovery, are enabling me to work on these traits and get glimpses of greater ease and flexibility.
+Yet, these traits have remained consistent in my life.
+They have improved enormously, and I have enormous self-awareness of them and when and how they show up in my life.
+While more healing is always possible, I find it helpful to recognise that possibly some aspects of my neurobiology are simply part of who I am.

 Honouring this experience empowers me.
 Identifying as neurodivergent allows me to stop trying to "fix" what isn't broken and instead work with my strengths and limitations.
 There is deep peace in accepting my personal experience of addiction and embracing what works for me in recovery.